Latest Health Coverage Information for COVID-19

 Effective retroactively to March 1 and through September 30, UnitedAg has adopted the following plan benefit changes:

 - COVID-19 testing with a physician or physician's assistant order / prescription.
 Testing will be covered at 100% coverage with no deductible, coinsurance or co-payment.

 - No pre-authorization of COVID-19 testing required but must be physician recommended.

 What is the cost for a COVID-19 test or antibody test under my health benefit plan?

 UnitedAg (UABT) will waive the costs for COVID-19 testing.
 There will be no out-of-pocket costs to all eligible plan participants for FDA approved COVID-19 tests*.
-In addition, there are no out-of-pocket costs for health care provider visits (in and out of network), urgent care visits and emergency room visits that may results in the administration of the test. *Member will be responsible for standard out-of-pocket expenses for the treatment of COVID-19.
+In addition, there are no out-of-pocket costs for health care provider visits (in and out of network), urgent care visits and emergency room visits that may results in the administration of the test. *Testing must be recommended by a medical professional.